open-power/snap/hardware/README.md

 If you want to include the memcopy action example you need to pass option -e to this script:

     ./setup/create_environment -e

+Instead of calling create_environment you may also call make from within ./setup.
+Pre-requisite for this is that the environment variables for this project are defined (e.g. by calling the donut_settings script).
+If you call make w/o any targets then the image build is kicked off.
+The memcopy example will be included if the environment variable EXAMPLE is defined.

+    make EXAMPLE=1

 Kick off simulation from subdirectory sim using the script run_sim For a memcopy example (after creating the environment with option -e) call: